Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 Consider travel phlebotomy

-Travel phlebotomy companies serve blood drives, mobile collection events, and home visit programs.
-Experienced phlebotomists working travel contracts often earn $25 to $32 per hour, with flexible scheduling.
-This is one of the fastest paths to the upper end of the salary range without moving into management.
+Travel phlebotomy companies serve blood drives, mobile collection events, and home-visit programs.
+With 2+ years of experience and a CPT or PBT, you can earn $25-$32/hr on flexible contracts.
+This is one of the fastest paths to the upper salary range without management responsibilities.